Raff vs Linode (Akamai Cloud): Pricing, Features, and Use Cases

 That simplicity is a strength.
 When teams compare VPS providers, they are often trying to answer practical questions like: "What should I deploy staging on?" or "What is the cheapest reliable plan for a production app?"
 Raff's plan structure answers those questions cleanly.

 Linode gives you more plan families.
-Its Shared CPU line is explicitly described as running on legacy hardware for cost-efficient development, testing, and variable workloads.
-Its G7 Dedicated Compute line is described as high-performance dedicated CPU backed by 3rd Gen AMD EPYC processors for CPU-intensive or business-critical applications.
+Its Shared CPU line targets cost-efficient development, testing, and variable workloads.
+Its dedicated compute families target high-performance and business-critical applications.
 That makes Linode more configurable, but not always easier to evaluate.

 If your priority is selecting from many compute families and tuning around a bigger catalog, Linode has the advantage.
 If your priority is landing on a sensible plan quickly and paying less for it, Raff has the edge.